phonometrica/phonometrica/docs/scripting/plugins.rst

 a shortcut to execute the script the action is bound to.

-Defining query protocols
+Defining coding protocols
 ------------------------

-If you have devised a coding scheme for your data, Phonometrica lets you define a **query protocol**.
-A query protocol is a description of your coding scheme which offers a user-friendly interface for querying your data; it tells Phonometrica what to look for and how to present the information to the user in the query editor.
-Phonometrica will automatically load all valid query protocols in your plugin's submenu.
+If you have devised a coding scheme for your data, Phonometrica lets you define a **coding protocol**.
+A coding protocol is a description of your coding scheme which offers a user-friendly interface for querying your data; it tells Phonometrica what to look for and how to present the information to the user in the query editor.
+Phonometrica will automatically load all valid coding protocols in your plugin's submenu.

-A query protocol defines a number of **fields** which can take on a number of values.
-The user is presented with a number of checkboxes for each field, and Phonometrica converts the query to the corresponding regular expression, as defined by the query protocol.
-Query protocols are written in JSON.
+A coding protocol defines a number of **fields** which can take on a number of values.
+The user is presented with a number of checkboxes for each field, and Phonometrica converts the query to the corresponding regular expression, as defined by the coding protocol.
+Coding protocols are written in JSON.
 Here is a simple yet realistic example, drawn from the `PFC project <http://www.projet-pfc.net>`_:

 .. code:: json

     {
-        "type": "query_protocol",
+        "type": "coding_protocol",
         "name": "Schwa coding",
         "version": "0.1",